circonus/docs/content/irondb/getting-started/configuration.md

 ### rollups

 *Note: This section is for legacy installs using the NNT file system.
-It has since been deprecated in favor of the [nntbs](#nntbs) filesystem.*
+While it is still required in the config, it has since been deprecated in favor of the [nntbs](#nntbs) filesystem.*

 ```
 <rollups>